mohamedhaiham94/DeepForest-Sensing-Into-Self-Occluding-Volumes-of-Vegetation-With-Aerial-Imaging/README.md

 ```

 ## Testing
-To test our approach you have to download the checkpoints from the following link [a link](https://drive.google.com/file/d/1EzkNiE4O8C0CiEvDKRc8aXZqSPuWEPWj/view?usp=drive_link), then run the following code.
+To test our approach you have to download the checkpoints from the following [link](https://drive.google.com/file/d/1EzkNiE4O8C0CiEvDKRc8aXZqSPuWEPWj/view?usp=drive_link), then run the following code.

 ```
 >> python test.py